fogus/spiel/pyramidenspiel/logistics/README.markdown

 Capture
 -------

 If the last pyramid in a sowing action lands on an empty card that is opposite from an occupied opponent card then the sowed pyramid and all of the opposite pyramids are captured.
-However, capturing can be prevented by the existence of certain pyramidal structures, described next.
+Capturing can be prevented by the existence of certain pyramidal structures, described next.

+Making a capture ends a player's turn.

 ### Preventing capture